Masoud2025/Masoud2025/README.md

 Front-end developer
 -------------------

 Welcome to my GitHub profile!
-I'm a Senior Frontend Developer passionate about React, Typescript, and JavaScript.
+I'm a Junior Developer passionate about React, Typescript, and JavaScript.

 * 🌍  I'm based in Tehran
 * ✉️  You can contact me at [mwano@gmail.com](mailto:mwano@gmail.com)